tustin2121/James_Somerton_Transcripts/stats.md

 | {{stats.baa }} | Times James uses the phrase "by all accounts". |

 [^v]: This is only the misinformation in his videos, not the ones that he told his audience about external things, like "death threats" and the like.
+[^y]: Sub-stats of problematic takes are all not mutually exclusive of each other. eg, James can have one take that is both misogyny and transphobia, both by exclusion, and all three will have one added each.